 It’s what you push or click to interrupt whatever is playing.
 It puts the music or the movie or whatever is playing on hold…

 It’s not the same as stop.
 Stop is what you push when you are finished.
 Stop is what you click when you are through listening or watching.

 Why am I here writing about a pause button?

 We are having our second “snow day” within a week today.
 It’s a strange thingto have a day that you didn’t expect to just be at home.
 It’s not so much, for me, that I’m not working.
-It’s just the stopping all of the going and running and busyness that comes as a sort of…well, pause.
+It’s just stopping all of the going and running and busyness.
+It’s an unexpected pause.